Note: This post contains affiliate links. You may read my disclosure here.

 I would recommend these three projects for preteen aged kids who enjoy crafting and sewing projects.
 These are interesting craft projects and require following instructions, measuring and cutting yarn and thread, learning new skills (such as difficult embroidery stitches), and problem solving (we ran out of double sided stickers, what else do we have at home that would work?).

 If you are interested in the Llama Doll for your kids, I have good news!
 I’m giving one away this week on my Instagram account!
 Head over to my account and look for the post with the Llama Doll toy to enter to win!
-If you don’t win the giveaway and want to purchase one of these three toys, you can find them on the Toysmith website.
+If you don’t win the giveaway and want to purchase one of these three toys, you can find them on the Toysmith website or on Amazon using my Affiliate links below.